From data to reduced-order models via moment matching: Problem formulation

-the $0$-th moment at $\sigma$ is typically defined as the complex number $Q(\sigma)/P(\sigma)$.
+In this case, we also write $M_0=M_0(\sigma)$. \end{defn} \begin{rem} For a discrete-time system (\ref{Eqn_datasys}) with transfer function $G(z)=Q(z)/P(z)$, the $0$-th moment at $\sigma$ is typically defined as the complex number $Q(\sigma)/P(\sigma)$.
 This, however, requires that $P(\sigma)~\neq~0$.
 In other words, the $0$-th moment is not defined when $\sigma$ is a pole of $G(z)$.
 The notion in Definition~\ref{Def_0moment} is a slight generalization as it allows to define a moment in case both $P(\sigma)=0$ and $Q(\sigma)=0$, i.e., there is a pole-zero cancellation at $\sigma$.
 We stress that minimality is not assumed for (\ref{Eqn_datasys}).
 Therefore, \emph{any} complex number $M_0$ is regarded as a $0$-th moment at $\sigma$ by Definition~\ref{Def_0moment} in case $P(\sigma)=Q(\sigma)=0$. \end{rem}

 Given (\ref{nota_PQ}), condition (\ref{defmoment}) can be written as the linear equation